-- (a) the Council under Chapter 4 of the Planning Act 2016 for the transport, public parks & land for community facilities and stormwater networks in accordance with the breakup agreement; - (b) the distributor-retailer under the South-East Queensland Water (Distribution and Retail Restructuring) Act 2009 for the sewerage and water supply networks in accordance with the breakup agreement.
+- (a) the Council under Chapter 4 of the Planning Act 2016 for the transport, public parks & land for community facilities and stormwater networks in accordance with the breakup agreement; - (b) the distributor-retailer under the South-East Queensland Water (Distribution and Retail Restructuring) Act 2009 for the sewerage and water supply networks in accordance with the breakup agreement and Unitywater's Infrastructure Charges Schedule.

 An infrastructure charge applies where the development results in an increase in the type/s and/or quantity in use/s on the site and therefore places additional demand on trunk infrastructure.
-The determination of extra demand on trunk infrastructure correlates directly to the infrastructure charge calculation undertaken in accordance with section 8.2 (Calculation of levied charge) and section 8.3 (Adopted charge rates) in compliance with the planning legislation.
+The determination of extra demand on trunk infrastructure correlates directly to the infrastructure charge calculation undertaken in accordance with section 8.2 (Calculation of Council levied charge) and section 8.3 (Council adopted charge rates) in compliance with the planning legislation.
 Refer also to Queensland State Government Fact Sheet: "Local government infrastructure framework, Calculating additional demand and existing use credits".

-8.2 Calculation of levied charge
+8.2 Calculation of Council levied charge